 If you’ve been bitten by one of the two more venomous spiders, which is rare since they’re mostly hidden, you’ll develop symptoms that will leave you little doubt about the wisdom of seeking medical help at Clear Creek ER.
 Black widow bites can lead to severe pain, cramping, and nausea, while the brown recluse bite can lead to fever, chills, and a rash.

 When it comes to insect bites and stings, it’s best to use your common sense.
-If your symptoms are causing great discomfort, or they don’t go away after a day or two, a trip to Clear Creek ER might shed some light on the problem.
+If your symptoms are causing great discomfort, or they don’t go away after a day or two, or you need emergency room service for bug bite, a trip to Jersey Village ER and League City ER might shed some light on the problem.
 If you experience immediate and severe reactions, don’t delay in coming in.
-We’re open 24 hours a day, 365 days a year.
+Village EC is open 24 hours a day, 365 days a year.